jbampton/tooling-docs/apache-trusted-release/platform.md

 > We will iterate on these during implementation.

 1. Release Storage.
 A large filesystem with folders for each release's files.
 2. Metadata Database.
-An sql database on the server with the metadata schema.
+A database on the server with the metadata schema.

 See [Data Model](./data-model.md) for a discussion of the objects managed by the ATR.